 Summary

 Healthcare in Germany is accessible to everyone, regardless of their type of health insurance.
 While the system may seem complex, understanding how to navigate it ensures that you receive the care you need.
-By being informed, you can make the most of this remarkable healthcare system and prioritise your health for a better quality of life.
+By being informed, you can maximise how you use the healthcare system for a better quality of life.

 * With the Free Travel Health Insurance in the Fintiba Plus package, you can save up to € 95.00.
 Please note that your right for free travel health insurance will expire if you do not activate either the private or statutory health insurance included in the package.
 We will issue an insurance confirmation which is valid for 183 days.